keplerlab/katna/README.md

 * Homepage and Reference: <https://keplervaani.com/katna/>

 ### Description
-Katna is a tool that automates video key/best frames extraction.
+Katna automates the boring, error prone task of videos key/best frames extraction.
 Key-frames are defined as the representative frames of a video stream, the frames that provide the most accurate and compact summary of the video content.

 Video module takes following frame extraction and selection method into consideration: